vitaly-t/spex/jsdoc/tutorials/client.md

+---

-Starting with version 0.3.0, this library is compatible with [Browserify], so it can be easily used in a web application.
+This library is compatible with [Browserify], and can be easily used in a web application.

 You can either browserify the library yourself, or use predefined commands from within the module's root folder:

 * install the library's DEV dependencies: